-The following seasons are subject to the closures provided in subsection (i) of this section:
+The following seasons are subject to the closures provided in subsections (i) and (j) of this section:

-(a) The open season for taking chukar partridge and Hungarian partridge shall be from the third Saturday in October through the last day in February.
-The daily bag limit shall not exceed two chukar partridge and two Hungarian partridge, and the season bag limit shall not exceed ten chukar partridgeand ten Hungarian partridge.
+(a) The open season for taking chukar partridge shall be from the third Saturday in October through the second Saturday in January.
+The daily bag limit shall not exceed two chukar partridge, and the season bag limit shall not exceed ten chukar partridge.

 (b) The open season for taking European hare and cottontail rabbit shall be from the third Saturday in October through the last day of February.
 The daily bag limit shall not exceed one European hare and three cottontail rabbits, and the season bag limit shall not exceed ten European hare and twenty-five cottontail rabbits.
 The open season for taking ruffed grouse shall be from the third Saturday in October through the last day of November.
-The open season for taking gray squirrel shall be from the first day in September through the last day of February.
+The open season for taking gray squirrel shall be a split season starting the first day in September and running through the last day of September and starting the third Saturday in October and continuing through the last day of February.
 The daily bag limit shall not exceed one ruffed grouse and eight gray squirrels and the season bag limit shall not exceed eight ruffed grouse and forty gray squirrels.